 The exhibition also displays the 14-mm camera and 4 films of John Magee (1884—1953) who, together with 20 other westerners, helped more than 200,000 Chinese civilians survive from the slaughter of Japanese army during his tenure as the president of Red Cross Nanjing Office and the member of Nanjing Safe Area International Committee.
 He also shot many films and photos to record the crimes of Japanese army during Nanjing Massacre.
 In 1946, John Magee attended the International Military Tribunal for the Fast East and testified for the Nanjing Massacre.
 There are also many other famous western witnesses, such as John Rabe, Karl Günther, Robert O. Wilson, whose diaries, letters, canes, telescopes and some other belongs are kept in the museum either.

-A big part of museum’ collection is related to Japanese troops, such as the Japanese veterans’ diaries, medals, sabres, machine guns, antitank grenades, gas bombs, military uniforms, helmets, gasoline cans used to burn the bodies of victims, surgery tools of Germ Warfare Unit 1644, etc.
+A big part of the museum's collection is related to Japanese troops, such as the Japanese veterans’ diaries, medals, sabres, machine guns, antitank grenades, gas bombs, military uniforms, helmets, gasoline cans used to burn the bodies of victims, surgery tools of Germ Warfare Unit 1644, etc.

-The Nanjing Massacre Memorial Hall is conveniently located at Jiangdongmen Street in Jianye District(建邺区) of western Nanjing downtown area.
-It is about 1.8 kilometers away from Nanjing Railway Station, 42km from Nanjing Lukou Airport.
-Surrounding attractions includes Xuanwu Lake, Mochouhu Park, Zhongshan Scenic Area and Confucius Temple Park,etc.
+The Nanjing Massacre Memorial Hall is conveniently located at Jiangdongmen Street in Jianye District(建邺区) in western Nanjing downtown area.
+It is about 13 km from Nanjing Railway Station, 14 km from Nanjing South Railway Station, 45 km from Nanjing Lukou Airport.

-Bus - public buses 7, 61 and 63 will also make stops at the Nanjing Massacre Memorial Hall.
+Bus - Multiple public buses such as NO. 7, NO. 61 and NO. 63 will make stops at the Nanjing Massacre Memorial Hall.

-Taxi - taking taxi is very easy in Nanjing, but you have to speak a little Chinese or hold a paper with the exact address of the location you want to go.
-The taxi charges 9 RMB for the first 3 kilometers, and then 3 RMB for each extra kilometer.
+Taxi - Taking a taxi is very easy in Nanjing, but you have to speak a little Chinese or know the exact address of the place you want to go.
+The taxi usually charges CNY 11 for the first 3 kilometers, and then CNY 2.9 for each extra kilometer.